We are a small yet impactful global team, with real world experience of building businesses founded upon diversity of all kinds and equality for all.

 I could literally not ask for a better place to be!

-“Working with Laura is a joy because we both love research and learning and integrating what we’ve learned into an excellent product, plus we laugh a lot.”
+“Working with Mae is a joy because we both love research and learning and integrating what we’ve learned into an excellent product, plus we laugh a lot.”

 – Sharon Hurley Hall

-“I trust Laura to bring a balanced, nuanced and truly thoughful approach to all her work; this gives me confidence that any decision we make as a team has been examined from multiple angles and perspectives which is a valuable thing to bring to the table.
-Laura is full of integrity and a pleasure to work with.“
+“I trust Mae to bring a balanced, nuanced and truly thoughful approach to all their work; this gives me confidence that any decision we make as a team has been examined from multiple angles and perspectives which is a valuable thing to bring to the table.
+Mae is full of integrity and a pleasure to work with.“

 AJ is a mathematician and neuroscientist with almost 15 years’ experience in People & Culture, having built and scaled the People functions within tech start-ups many times over.